Rinoahu/SwiftOrtho/README.md

 ## Useful tools and pipeline

-Run_all.py automatically implements the following steps:
+Run_all.py in directory scripts automatically implements the following steps:

 1. all-to-all homologous search.
 2. orthology inference.
 3. cluster orthology relationships into orthology groups.
 4. perform a pan-genome analysis. this step estimate features of pan-genome including gene numbers of core|shared|specific, core size of pan-genome, openess...
 5. use conseved proteins to construct species phylogenetic tree.
 6. perform operonic clustering if the operonic information supplied.[optional]

 Requirement: